 Our residential landlord and tenant dispute resolution expertise

 We can assist with possession claims against tenants, whether this be a straightforward possession action against a tenant via the accelerated procedure (under section 21 of the Housing Act 1988) or because of rent arrears (under section 8 of the Housing Act 1988).
 We are also very experienced in dealing with more complex claims against tenants, licensees or trespassers.
-We are able to advise you, prepare the correct notices and relevant court paperwork, obtain a possession order and enforce this if required.
+We are able to advise you, prepare the correct notices and relevant court paperwork, obtain a possession order and enforce this if necessary.

 Most straightforward eviction matters for our landlord clients can be dealt with under a fixed fee.
 Please contact us for more information.

-Residential Landlord and Tenant Case studies
+Residential landlord and tenant case studies

 Possession proceedings and recovering rent arrears for landlord